 A woman stands at a window looking over the Ganges at Varanasi, India.

 One of the pleasing things that occurred this week was discovering this photograph when going through some of my India files.
-“Woman at window, Varanasi”, is a shot that I don’t specifically recall taking.
+“Woman at window, Varanasi”, is a shot that I don’t specifically recall taking, but happily it was lurking on my hard drive waiting to be rediscovered.
 It was one of several images that I captured with the 70-300 mm zoom lens whilst drifting down the Ganges in a boat.
 I took a series of about 6 shots of this woman as she gazed out from her window, experimenting with different compositions.
-In the end I think this is the most satisfying of the series.
+In the end, I think this is the most satisfying of the series.

-- Lisa 4 September, 2010 at 1:50 pm You have an amazing eye for something so unique as this.
-My eye went to the woman in the window and yet all over .
+Lisa: 4 September, 2010 at 1:50 pm You have an amazing eye for something so unique as this.
+My eye went to the woman in the window and yet all over.
 What I can believe is the window and just one on that building.
-The lines , composition , the woman , the photo is simple yet complex.
-Hope you understand what I’m saying.
+The lines, composition, the woman, the photo is simple yet complex.
+I hope you understand what I’m saying.
 I like your view.
 The series is amazing.
 Your trip had to be something else.
 I hope you have sent these off to other places.
 The man on LS is one of the very best.
-His face so aged yet you centered right on his eyes and they are tack sharp.
+His face is so aged yet you centred right on his eyes and they are tack sharp.
 Wonderful photography.
-Had to stop by.
-Its been awhile.
+I had to stop by.
+It’s been a while.
 Have a great weekend KD.